kinode-dao/kinode-book/src/my_first_app/chapter_3.md

 You should be able to build and start your package, then see that initial Hello message.
 At this point, you can use the terminal to test your message types!

-First, try a hello.
+First, try sending a hello using the [`m` terminal script](../terminal.md#m---message-a-process).
 Get the address of your process by looking at the "started" printout that came from it in the terminal.
 As a reminder, these values (`<your_process>`, `<your_package>`, `<your_publisher>`) can be found in the `metadata.json` and `manifest.json` package files.

 ```bash
 m our@<your_process>:<your_package>:<your_publisher> '{"Hello": "hey there"}'
 ```

 You should see the message text printed.
 Next, try a goodbye.
 This will cause the process to exit.

 ```bash
 m our@<your_process>:<your_package>:<your_publisher> '"Goodbye"'
 ```